Posted under » Ubuntu » Apache on 08 May 2012

 Ever since Hardy Heron, Ubuntu implemented logrotate.d on Apache and Mysql.
-You may find the configuration here.
+You may find the configuration for apache here.

 /etc/logrotate.d/apache2

-What it does by default is that it breaks the log into weekly files every Sunday.
+It could be daily or weekly or monthly.
+If it is weekly, then files are created very Sunday.
 So if you have 5 Sundays in a month, you will have 5 files.

 After 2 weeks, it compresses the file into a .gz to save space.
 Therefore if its still one week's old (.log.1) it won't gz the file yet.